 Springtime and wildlife in Hardwick park

 This time of year sees some of nature's best moments and when it comes to a show, Hardwick's park is a great theatre for all kinds of wildlife.

 Splashes of yellow from daffodils, catkins on trees and buds bursting into life brighten the view.
 As the season progesses, wild garlic or ransoms, line the paths to Lady Spencer's Walk.
 You'll smell it before you see it.
 During May, our scone of the month will be cheese and wild garlic, using the plants grown at Hardwick, discover this delicious seasonal treat.

-Across the park you might spot some of the newly born lambs from our herd of sheep, while down at the ponds there'll be ducklings out for a swim with mum, or walk round the recently restored duck decoy and see what you might be able to spot.
-We've heard that otters like it here although no-one has seen one yet.
+Across the park you might spot some of the newly born lambs from our herd of sheep, while down at the ponds there'll be ducklings out for a swim with mum.
+Take a walk round the recently restored duck decoy and see what you might be able to spot, we've heard that otters like it here although no-one has seen one yet.

 In Lady Spencer's Wood, and other parts of woodland, amongst the birds you might spot are great tit, blue tit, long tailed tit, robin, wren, blackbird, nuthatch and treecreeper.
 An extra special treat might be the sighting of a goldcrest.